AlexBigO/CLINM-AF/README.md

 ### <font color="black">**Get deposited energy from simulation**</font>

-*Note*: We use Gate to perform this simulation.

 In `config_fit.yml`, one needs to set an input file that is an output of a GATE simulation (matching the configuration of a real Run).